Sol Pryce: Club career

 After joining local side Swindon Town at the age of fourteen, Pryce signed his first professional contract with Swindon Town in May 2018, after a successful 2017–18 season with the U18 squad.
 On 7 August 2018, Pryce made his Swindon debut replacing fellow academy graduate, Jordan Young during their 4–0 home defeat against Chelsea U23s in the EFL Trophy.

-Pryce scored twice during on his professional league debut in the 3-2 victory against Stevenage at the County Ground in November 2018.
+Pryce scored twice during his professional league debut in the 3-2 victory against Stevenage at the County Ground in November 2018.

 On 31 January 2019, Pryce joined Dulwich Hamlet for the remainder of the 2018-19 season.
 Following, only two appearances for the club after a month, Pryce's loan was cut short and in turn, joined fellow National League South side, Bath City on a one-month loan.

 He was released by Swindon at the end of the 2018–19 season.

 Pryce had a spell at Highworth Town before joining Melksham Town in October 2019.
+Over the next few years, Pryce ventured lower into the English pyramid, having stints at Calne Town, Chipping Sodbury Town and Bitton before eventually returning to Highworth Town ahead of the 2022–23 campaign.